mahtokamal/OS_foundational_concepts/Mobile_Device_Connectivity.md

 # 1.4 Mobile Device Synchronization
 # 1.4.1 Types of Data to Synchronize

+Many people use a combination of desktop, laptop, tablet, and smartphone devices to access and store information.
+It is helpful when specific information is the same across multiple devices.
+For example, when scheduling appointments using a calendar program, each new appointment would need to be entered into each device to ensure that each device is up to date.
+Data synchronization eliminates the need to make changes to every device.

+Data synchronization is the exchange between two or more devices while maintaining consistent data on those devices.

+Synchronization methods include synchronization to the cloud, a desktop, and an automobile.

+There are many different types of data to synchronize:

+- Contacts
+- Applications
+- Email
+- Pictures
+- Music
+- Videos
+- Calendar
+- Bookmarks
+- Documents
+- Location data
+- Social media data
+- E-books
+- Passwords

 # 1.4.2 Enabling Synchronizaton
 # 1.4.3 Synchronization Connection Types